 - A three-acre, multi-level Healing Garden complete with a labyrinth, human sundial, reflecting pond and bridge

 - A Sensory Garden area that uses plants and other elements with unique textures, colors, smells and tastes to stimulate the senses

 - Butterfly Gardens planted with vibrant florals that attract butterflies

 - A plethora of art from both global and featured local Austin artists, with pieces chosen as much for the collection’s clinical healing power as they are for their beauty

-- Courtyards and gardens that represent each of the seven ecosystems, each corresponding to a distinct area of the 46-county Central Texas region that Dell
+- Courtyards and gardens that represent each of the seven ecosystems, each corresponding to a distinct area of the 46-county Central Texas region that we serve

 - Landscaping featuring a natural palette of indigenous plants, in line with the overarching theme of our “green” building